keystonejs/create-keystone-app/.changeset/nine-suits-jump.md

 'create-keystone-next-app': patch
 ---

-Fixed a windows issue where CKA would not run via npx or npm init
+Fixed a windows issue where the package would not run via npx or npm init